BeauvR/registry/README.md

 $ php artisan migrate
 ```

+### Note
+The docker configuration in this project is not production ready.
+It is only used for development.

 ## Usage
 ### Note
 This project is still in development, a web interface and webhooks are not yet implemented.
 For now, you can only add packages and versions to the database directly.